arianneghislainerull/stuff-about-arianne-ghislaine/README.md

 ### **Other Recognitions**
 5. [AIC Members in the News - November 2019](https://www.aspirations.org/news/news/aic-members-in-the-news-november-2019)
-   - Featured for my involvement in STEM and academic achievements.
+   - First-ever Canadian Award for Aspirations in Computing!
+Featured for my involvement in STEM and academic achievements.

 6. [Talaria Summer Institute International Conference 2020](https://talaria.org/papers)
    - Contributed a paper titled "The Rise of Artificial Intelligence in the Stock Market in the 21st Century."